fkooman/janus-tools-viewer/README.md

 Make sure you place the `log.json` in the same directory as the `index.html` file and view the URL in your browser.

+# Configuration
+Copy the `config/config.js.default` to `config/config.js` and modify the URL according to your setup to create direct links to the originating JANUS entry.